MikePear/Morning-Websites/readme.md

-# This hold the python3 script that I run every morning to get news and puzzles
+# This holds the python3 script that I run every morning to get news and puzzles
 that's it.